Linear actuator: Mechanical actuators

+Fluid actuators

-Hydraulic actuators
+Hydraulic

 Hydraulic actuators or hydraulic cylinders typically involve a hollow cylinder having a piston inserted in it.
 An unbalanced pressure applied to the piston generates a force that can move an external object.
 Since liquids are nearly incompressible, a hydraulic cylinder can provide controlled precise linear displacement of the piston.
 The displacement is only along the axis of the piston.
 A familiar example of a manually operated hydraulic actuator is a hydraulic car jack.
 Typically though, the term "hydraulic actuator" refers to a device controlled by a hydraulic pump.

-Pneumatic actuators
+Pneumatic

 Pneumatic actuators, or pneumatic cylinders, are similar to hydraulic actuators except they use compressed air to generate force instead of a liquid.
 They work similarly to a piston in which air is pumped inside a chamber and pushed out of the other side of the chamber.
 Air actuators are not necessarily used for heavy duty machinery and instances where large amounts of weight are present.
 One of the reasons pneumatic linear actuators are preferred to other types is the fact that the power source is simply an air compressor.
 Because air is the input source, pneumatic actuators are able to be used in many places of mechanical activity.
 The downside is, most air compressors are large, bulky, and loud.
 They are hard to transport to other areas once installed.
 Pneumatic linear actuators are likely to leak and this makes them less efficient than mechanical linear actuators.